Workers’ Comp Frequently Asked Questions

 If you’re in the Cincinnati, OH area and need help with your workers’ compensation claim, don’t hesitate to reach out to Cincinnati workers’ comp attorney Mark L. Newman.
 Attorney Newman understands the complexities of filing a claim in Ohio and is here to provide the answers and dedicated legal support you need.

 To discuss your case with Attorney Mark Newman, request your initial consultation today.
 Simply call (513) 533-2009 or submit an online intake form on the Contact page (click here).
-Rest assured, Mr. Newman will guide you through the process and help you receive the benefits you deserve for your work-related injury or occupational disease.
+Rest assured, Mr. Newman will guide you through the process and help you receive the benefits you deserve for your work-related injury or occupational disease claim in Ohio.

 Do you have a Cincinnati Workers's Comp Case?